Aaron Wan-Bissaka has the tools to shine at Manchester United

 Temperament to match talent

 Another of his major strengths is his temperament.
-Wan-Bissaka's old youth coaches at Palace remember hours of extra work on the training ground in his late teens as he made it his mission to become a full-time full-back, and he made the same kind of impression on Hodgson after stepping up to the first-team squad permanently at the start of 2018.
+Wan-Bissaka's old youth coaches at Palace remember hours of extra work on the training ground in his late teens as he made it his mission to become a full-time full-back.
+He made the same kind of impression on Hodgson after stepping up to the first-team squad permanently at the start of 2018.

 "From the beginning, I saw him as a very quiet person, someone who took his football seriously and worked very hard to impress in training sessions," he told Sky Sports.
 "It's a testament to his temperament that he took his chance so well, and also to the fact that he buckled down and made certain that he was going to make the very most of his talent."